OndrejValla/zuzu-valla/README.md

 ### Acknowledgements

-- My BIGGEST Thanks goes to my lovely wife, for all her support and understanding.
+- My **BIGGEST** Thanks goes to my lovely wife, for all her support and understanding.
-- I was inspired by Zuzu Valla, as she told me, that she would like to have a separate website for her Wedding photography.
+- I was inspired by **Zuzu Valla**, as she told me, that she would like to have a separate website for her Wedding photography.
 - My Mentor, **Nishant Kumar**, for his honest feedbacks.
 - Tutor Support, Kevin Loughrey and Sheryl Goldberg for their support, anytime of the day or night.
 - Thank you to Anna Greaves for creating [this helpful webinar](https://www.youtube.com/watch?v=7BteidgLAyM).